Food and Wine Ideas for Your Christmas Day Meals.

 or from Amy Hollier, University College Birmingham’s senior food and beverage lecturer.

-Here are Amy’s Top Ten tips for delicious Christmas food and wine pairings.
+Amy’s Top Ten tips for delicious Christmas food and wine pairings are here.

 1. Smoked salmon: New Zealand sauvignon blanc or Chablis.
-You need a zesty wine with good acidity to cut through the oiliness of the fish.
+A zesty wine with good acidity will cut through the fish’s oiliness.

-2. Turkey (with all the trimmings): viognier or Rioja.
-Turkey can be quite bland so you need a wine that will pair well with all the trimmings.
+2. Turkey (with all the trimmings): Viognier or Rioja.
+Turkey can be quite bland, so you need a wine that will pair well with it.

 3. Goose: Riesling or pinot noir.
-Goose is quite a rich, fatty bird so a white wine with good acidities, like a dry Riesling, would work, or a light red wine.
+A goose is quite a rich, fatty bird, so a white wine with good acidities, like a dry Riesling or a light red wine, would work.

 4. Beef – malbec or cabernet sauvignon.
 The perfect match for beef is a full-bodied red wine with medium tannins.